seananderson/seananderson.ca/cv/cv-pandoc.md

 2012
 :    **Anderson, S.C.**, A.B.
 Cooper, N.K.
 Dulvy.
 False prophets: The
      ecological portfolio effect overestimates the benefit of diversity.
-Branch Lab, School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA, United States.
+School of Aquatic and Fishery Sciences, University of
+     Washington, Seattle, WA, United States.

 2012